sciactive/nymph-client/README.md

 // Subscribing to a query.
 let todos = [];
 let userCount = 0;
-let subscription = Nymph.getEntities({
+let subscription = Nymph.getEntities(
-  'class': Todo.class
+  {
+    class: Todo.class,
+  },
-}, {
+  {
-  'type': '&',
+    type: '&',
-  '!tag': 'archived'
+    '!tag': 'archived',
+  }
+).subscribe(
-}).subscribe(newTodos => {
+  newTodos => {
     // The first time this is called, newTodos will be an array of Todo entities.
     // After that, newTodos will be a publish event object.

     // This takes an existing array of entities and either updates it to match
     // another array, or performs actions from a publish event object to update
     // it.
     PubSub.updateArray(todos, newTodos);

     // `todos` is now up to date with the latest publishes from the server.
+  },
-}, err => alert(err), count => {
+  err => alert(err),
+  count => {
     // If you provide this callback, the server will send updates of how many
     // clients are subscribed to this query. userCount = count;
-});
+  }
+);

 // ...